 The team also includes public health workers who provide accurate information to raise awareness on reducing gambling harm to community groups, professional groups and services and Government.

 Ways we can help:

-- Gambling counselling support is provided over the phone, email, chat and face to face.
+- Gambling counselling support is provided over the phone, email, chat, video-call and face to face.

 - Counselling for families and whānau with or without the gambler present.